magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34665-bundle-products-disappear-storefront-category-page.md

 ---
-title: MDVA-34665: bundle products disappear storefront category page
+title: "MDVA-34665: bundle products disappear storefront category page"
-labels: 2.3.4,2.3.4-p2,MQP 1.0.21,MQP patches,Magento Commerce,Magento Commerce Cloud,bundle product,category pages,indexers,missing products,stock status,store,support tools
+labels: "2.3.4,2.3.4-p2,MQP 1.0.21,MQP patches,Magento Commerce,Magento Commerce Cloud,bundle product,category pages,indexers,missing products,stock status,store,support tools"
 ---

 The MDVA-34665 Magento patch fixes the issue with missing bundled products on category pages.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
 The patch ID is MDVA-34665.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.